aleur/alure.tech/README.md

 # 🖥️ alure.tech
-A Windows 10 Setup that primarily focuses on latency and performance.
+A lazy Windows 10 Setup that primarily focuses on latency and performance.

 [1.
 BIOS Configuration](docs/bios.md)